 I felt a low vibration; was that some type of harmonics?
 It seemed to be coming through the Nautilon’s walls from all directions.

 Kailo was muttering something in Gek, while Aria ignored my question.
 “Dive here,” she said.
 “Can you see the trench ahead?
 I want you to steer us into it.”

 As the Nautilon dived into the trench the colour of the water changed from blue to dark green.
 The sound changed too, becoming more melodic, more vocal and soothing.
 I felt my body becoming numb and sleepy, but not in a bad way.
 More in a forever way, not wanting the singing to stop but to go on endlessly.
 The Nautilon was behaving strangely, Kailo seemed lost and disillusioned and had finally fallen asleep on his seat.
 Aria pushed him away and took the helm.

 Looking outside I could see we were moving through a garden of elongated kelp.
 The sea grass was everywhere but the colours here were darker.
 Strange little lights of red, yellow and orange were glowing on and off around us like fireflies; reds, yellows and orange.
 They were avoiding the exocraft’s flood lights, preferring to stay in the dark.
 Aria was focused on what lay ahead and seemed oblivious to the effects of the sounds, and the fact that the kelp was swirling rapidly all around us, with the rhythmic pulse of sea serpents desperate to grab hold of the Nautilon.

 “I need to go outside,” I suddenly said.
 “This is all I want, there’s nothing else.”

-Aria swung round and gripped me as I reached for the escape hatch on the floor.
+Aria swung round and grabbed me as I reached for the escape hatch on the floor.